-Upon completion, requisitions are sent electronically to the Project Director who reviews the requisition to assure that the purchase is included in the Schoolwide/School Improvement Plan/Equity Plan and that the expense is allocable, reasonable, and necessary.
+Upon completion, requisitions are sent electronically to the Project Director who reviews the requisition to assure that the purchase and process are correct and that the expense is allocable, reasonable, and necessary.
 If approved, the Project Director then signs off on the requisition which forwards the requisition to the Finance Department for approval and conversion to a purchase order.
 If rejected by the Project Director or by Finance Department personnel, a reason for rejection is entered into Munis and is then visible at the system level.
-The Chief Financial Officer issues final approval and Munis then automatically sends the approved purchase order to the originator of the requisition/purchase order (the 21st Century Community Learning Center Administrative Coordinator) to place the order.
-When the ordered item arrives, the 21st Century Community Learning Center Administrative Coordinator reviews what is received with what was ordered and "receives" the item or items in Munis.
-Any disputes are reconciled between the 21st Century Community Learning Center Administrative Coordinator and the vendor.
+The Chief Financial Officer issues final approval and Munis then automatically sends the approved purchase order to the originator of the requisition/purchase order (the 21st Century Administrative Data Clerk) to place the order.
+When the ordered item arrives, the Administrative Data Clerk eviews what is received, checks against the order, and "receives" the item(s) in Munis.
+Any disputes are reconciled between the 21st Century Administrative Data Clerk and the vendor under the supervision of the Project Director.